-- City of Guelph staff may determine whether a permit and inspection is required or they may direct you to ESA.
-If ESA has deemed an inspection is not required based on the set up/equipment information you provide to them, the City will require notification of this in writing.
+- City of Guelph staff may determine whether a permit and inspection are required or they may direct you to ESA.
+If ESA has deemed an inspection is not required based on the setup/equipment information you provide to them, the City will require notification of this in writing.

 - The organizing group is responsible for obtaining the permit, arranging the inspection and all costs associated.

 - The permit number must be submitted to City of Guelph staff at least two weeks prior to the event.

 - City staff must be present at the time of inspection.
 The inspection time should be arranged with your event coordinator.

 An electrical permit and inspection by the ESA is not required under the following circumstances:

 - Simple plug and play connection using standard configuration cords and receptacles.

 - Single generator less than 12KW (120/240 volt) is used to connect equipment using standard configuration cords and receptacles.

 - All equipment being used is connected to building power using standard configuration cords and receptacles.

 - The total voltage draw does not exceed 110 volts with a maximum of 15 amps per circuit.
 Circuits that have been overloaded are not guaranteed to be addressed by City staff at the time of your event, potentially resulting in a loss of power.